andilau/advent-of-code-2021/README.md

-# Advent of Code Starter
+# Advent of Code 2021

-Starter template for solving [Advent of Code](https://adventofcode.com/) in [Kotlin](https://kotlinlang.org/).
+My solutions for [Advent of Code 2021](https://adventofcode.com/2021) in the [Kotlin](https://kotlinlang.org/) programming language.
 Advent of Code is an Advent calendar of small programming puzzles by [Eric Wastl](http://was.tl/).
-Based on [aoc-kotlin-starter](https://github.com/hughjdavey/aoc-kotlin-starter) template by [Hugh Davey](https://github.com/hughjdavey).

 ### Solutions